 But what is frustrating, however, is the lack of available conducive co-working spaces near me.
 Especially when I wanted a change of scenery for a few hours.

 My sister, who is taking her board exams soon, was the one who introduced me to several co-working spaces in Cebu City that are not only conducive but are also budget-friendly.
-As someone who used to go to coffee shops at local malls, it was a relief to finally be able to find cafés in Cebu with fast internet connection and a productive ambiance in the air.
+As someone who used to go to coffee shops at local malls, it was a relief to finally be able to find cafés in Cebu with a fast internet connection and a productive ambiance in the air.
 Bonus points that they mostly smell of coffee!

 I know that with this digital age, there are plenty of us who prefer to work from home or become location independent.
 It does not only allow us the flexibility of time but it allows us to pursue what we love the most without being held down by offices and the hours we spend there.